pieterdd/release-maker/README.md

 Use case
 --------

-This tool was made for Git release workflows where a batch of pull requests are merged together into a temporary release branch to verify that the build will still passed if merged to master.
+This tool was made for Git release workflows where a batch of pull requests are merged together into a temporary release branch to verify that the build will still pass if merged to master.

 Installation